bradleyeckert/hermes/docs/hermes.md

 After the pairing handshake is finished, `hermesAvail(&Alice)` returns 0 if synchronization has been lost due to data corruption.
 The connection will have to be re-paired with `hermesPair(&Alice)`.

-Communication is ACKed, so it requires a successful IV setup in both directions.

 Pairing initializes the keystream.
 Messages use 16-byte chunks of that keystream.
 As long as a different IV is used for each pairing sequence, the keystream does not repeat.

 ## Key management